marvinGitHub/object-storage/Readme.md

 ### Subscribing to events

-You can obtain the dispatcher via the AwareTrait (getEventDispatcher/setEventDispatcher) and register listeners:
+You can get the dispatcher via the AwareTrait (getEventDispatcher/setEventDispatcher) and register listeners:

-## Example End-to-End
+## Example Storing and Loading

 ```php
 <?php